RakhithJK/CorentinJ-Real-Time-Voice-Cloning-wiki/Installation-Ubuntu-20.04---Installing-MiniConda3.md

 # Installation Ubuntu 20.04 - Installing MiniConda3

 First, decide if you want to install for all users or current user.
+> mbdash: I install for all users on my VMs

 ## Installing for current user
 ```